Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 - dated examples from different periods
 - digital stylus samples
 - links between handwritten forms and formal encoded text

+A SignWriting handwriting corpus would also need a stewardship home.
+That practical question belongs with the infrastructure and program work: collection permissions, metadata, preservation, contributor credit, and long-term access are not only research-design details.

 Needed research questions include: